asahala/BabyLemmatizer/README.md

 # Use in Python

+## Input and output format
+BabyLemmatizer uses CoNLL-U+ format.
+You can read more about it here [conllu](https://github.com/asahala/BabyLemmatizer/tree/main/conllu).

 ### Lemmatization
 To tag and lemmatize texts, you need to first convert it into a CoNLL-U format.
 See instructions in the [conllu](https://github.com/asahala/BabyLemmatizer/tree/main/conllu) folder.